Tips For Planning Your Neuschwanstein Day Trip From Munich

 Neuschwanstein is located near the town of Füssen in southwest Bavaria.
 It’s built atop a rocky hill overlooking the small village of Hohenschwangau.

-Speaking of Munich, our Munich travel guide will kickstart your travel planning and our 1 day in Munich itinerary or our 2+ days in Munich guide will help you figure out what to do and see.
+Speaking of Munich, our Munich travel guide will kickstart your travel planning and our 2+ days in Munich guide will help you figure out what to do and see.
 Looking for the best hotel for your visit to Munich?
-Click here for our Munich hotel guide!
+Click here for our Munich accommodation guide.

-You can also opt to stay overnight near the castle in Hohenschwangau or the neighboring towns of Schwangau or Füssen (we stayed in Füssen on our last visit).
+You can also opt to stay overnight in Hohenschwangau or the neighboring towns of Schwangau or Füssen.
 These are lovely small towns that give you a glimpse into life in the Bavarian countryside.

-Hohenschwangau is very small but it’s at the base of both Neuschwanstein and Hohenschwangau castles.
+Hohenschwangau is tiny but closest to both Neuschwanstein and Hohenschwangau castles.
 Schwangau is nearby and a bit bigger.
 Füssen is the largest and has more sights, restaurants, cafes, etc. It’s also where you’ll arrive and depart from if you take the train from Munich.
+We’ve stayed in Füssen on our last couple visits by train and car.

 If you’re not sure whether to visit Neuschwanstein on a day trip from Munich or spend a few days in the area, keep reading!